 Fixed Hourly Divorce Solicitor Fee £210 per hour including VAT provides a Divorce Solicitor to deal with some parts or all of your divorce case.

-For initial legal advice call the Divorce Solicitors at Co-op Legal Services on 01618558357 or contact us online and we will help you.
+For initial divorce legal advice call our Divorce Solicitors on 01618558357 or contact us online and we will help you.